Rodrigo Vila

-Rodrigo Nicolas Vila (born 23 October 1981 in Buenos Aires, Argentina) is a field hockey striker from Argentina, who made his debut for the national squad in 1998 and competed for his native country in the 2000 Summer Olympics, the 2004 Summer Olympics and 2012 Summer Olympics.
+Rodrigo Nicolas Vila (born 23 October 1981 in Buenos Aires, Argentina) is a field hockey striker who made his debut for the national squad in 1998 and competed for his native country in the 2000 Summer Olympics, the 2004 Summer Olympics and 2012 Summer Olympics.
 His brothers Matías and Lucas are also a field hockey internationals for Argentina.
 Rodrigo has won three medals at the Pan American Games.